Financial-Times/ft-origami/docs/syntax/js.md

 ### Inlining subresources

 In some cases it may be desirable or necessary to include the content of a static asset in a JavaScript source bundle (typically to include templates).
-To do this, use the `fs::readFileSync` method from NodeJS.
-In the [standard Origami build process]({{site.baseurl}}/docs/developer-guide/building-modules) this will be converted into an inline string assignment using the [brfs](https://github.com/substack/brfs) transform ([learn more](https://github.com/Financial-Times/ft-origami/issues/110)).
+To do this, use the [textrequireify](http://git.svc.ft.com:8080/projects/OT/repos/textrequireify) transform for browserify, which provides a `requireText` method.
+The [standard Origami build process]({{site.baseurl}}/docs/developer-guide/building-modules) includes this, so it is available through the build service ([learn more](https://github.com/Financial-Times/ft-origami/issues/110)).

 You would write this in your JavaScript source:

 <?prettify linenums=1?>
-	var template = require('fs').readFileSync('main.mustache');
+	var template = requireText('main.mustache');

 And it would be converted to this by the build process: